-Several stakeholder groups complimented Waterfront This topic was raised as a concern by all stakeholder groups.
-Toronto on what has been achieved in terms of waterfront It is clear that a majority of stakeholders were impacted development over the past 10 to 15 years.
-At the same time, in 2017 and more recently during the spring of 2019, as they indicated that while East Bayfront and the eastern operations were hampered in a variety of ways (from waterfront precincts are still being developed, the various flooded piers, terminals, buildings to electrical substations). marine districts still remain disconnected, and that a more While all stakeholders appreciated that these high-water levels are 'nobody's fault' and will be experienced more often going forward, it was the unpreparedness by the authorities to deal with the consequences that concerned them.
-It is therefore clear that any infrastructure assets built on or near the waterfront should take into account the effects of climate change and incorporate this in their designs.
+This topic was raised as a concern by all stakeholder groups.
+It is clear that a majority of stakeholders were impacted in 2017 and more recently during the spring of 2019, as operations were hampered in a variety of ways (from flooded piers, terminals, buildings to electrical substations).
+While all stakeholders appreciated that these high-water levels are 'nobody's fault' and will be experienced more often going forward, it was the unpreparedness by the authorities to deal with the consequences that concerned them.
+It is therefore clear that any infrastructure assets built on or near the waterfront should take into account the effects of climate change and incorporate

+1 this in their designs.